Check + Human Interest Integration Guide

 Q: What happens after our user connects to Human Interest?

-A: After you redirect to Human Interest, the user will land on a page where they are given the option to connect to an existing Human Interest plan or create a new one.
+A: After the handoff to Human Interest, the user will land on a page where they are given the option to connect to an existing Human Interest plan or create a new one.
 Existing HI users can select their plan/division and finalize the connection.
 New HI users will be taken through our self-service onboarding flow to create a plan.

 Q: How do we test the integration?